 Vuforia Engine supports three distinct target database types:

-- Device databases store Image Targets, Multi Targets, Cylinder Targets, and Object Targets on the device, not requiring connectivity at run-time.
+- Device databases store Image Targets, Multi Targets, and Cylinder Targets on the device and does not require connectivity at run-time.

 - Cloud databases store Image Targets remotely on the Vuforia Cloud Recognition service.
 These targets are then queried and retrieved over an HTTP connection.